fuusy/PdfWebview/README.md

 ### Including in your project

-Copy... /pdf/src/main/assets/... all files in the path
+Copy... /pdf/src/main/assets/... all files in the path and paste it into the assert directory of your project.

 ### Use